Stimpy's Big Day!: Production

 Production started in October 1990 in order to meet the scheduled premiere in August 1991.
 After The Ren & Stimpy Show was approved by the network in September 1990, Spümcø hired new animators in order to kick off the series' production.
 Most of the people whom John Kricfalusi hired were artists who had previously worked with Kricfalusi on The New Adventures of Beany and Cecil in 1988.
-The painter Teale Wang recalled in 2009 that Kricfalusi had an unorthodox way of recruiting artists, as she stated that, in early 1991, "John offered me a full-time job, but I told him I was going back to The Simpsons.
+Painter Teale Wang recalled in 2009 that Kricfalusi had an unorthodox way of recruiting artists, as she stated that, in early 1991, "John offered me a full-time job, but I told him I was going back to The Simpsons.
 He looked at me and said, 'oh, I get it.
 You like it safe.
 You don't like to take chances.
 I understand'.
 I got so pissed off, I told him to fuck off and that I'd take his job!
 I was actually shaking.
 He knew exactly what he was doing.
 I only knew him two weeks, but he had figured me out in two minutes".
 In its early days, Spümcø was described as more as a "mom-and-pop shop", and not until the first months of 1991 did the studio operate more like a conventional animation studio.

 Much of the episode was drawn by Kricfalusi and Lynne Naylor, co-founders of Spümcø.
 Naylor simplified the design of Ren and Stimpy from their look in their debut in the 1990 pilot episode "Big House Blues" under the grounds that it took too much time and was too expensive to draw the characters in frame by frame as was done in style of the "Big House Blues".
 In "Big House Blues", Ren and Stimpy had an "underground" look that was gone by "Stimpy's Big Day!".
 Naylor argued that a simpler design was needed to save money and time.
 This was especially the case with Ren as he was notoriously difficult to draw properly, and many cartoonists have failed at drawing Ren.
 Naylor's redesign of Ren and Stimpy became the norm for the rest of the show, though Kricfalusi has expressed preference for the original look of the duo in "Big House Blues".